benyoo5222/amazon-connect-starter-kit/README.md

 - Kinesis Firehose for Amazon Connect Data (CR)
 - Kinesis Video Stream for Amazon Connect Data
   - Encrypted by KMS Key created by this template
+- SES Role for Amazon Connect Email (Enables the use of Email)
+  - Uses named IAM Role because the service role is used in all regions
+  - But no domain set up

+## Resources/Configurations not created using Cloudformation

+- Enabling next generation Connect [Manual]
+- Enabling Attachments [API - AssociateInstanceStorageConfig]
+- Enabling exporting Screen recordings [API - AssociateInstanceStorageConfig]
+- Enabling exporting Contact Evaluations [API - AssociateInstanceStorageConfig]
+- Enabling exporting Email messages [API - AssociateInstanceStorageConfig]

 ## AWS CLI Configuration